jazzlynpulley/MedicalSocialNetwork/README.md

 3.Ability for a patient friend one or more clinicians.

-4.Ability for the clinicians to “friend” their patients
+4.Ability for the clinicians to “friend” their patients.

 5.Ability for patients to share information that they think is necessary with the clinician.